Best Western Majestic Hotel

 All rooms come with a TV.
 You will find a coffee machine in the room.
-Every room is fitted with a private bathroom equipped with a bath or shower and shower.
+Every room is fitted with a private bathroom equipped with a bath or shower.
 Extras include free toiletries and a hair dryer.

 There is a 24-hour front desk at the property.

 Metropolitan Cathedral of Mexico City is 200 metres from Best Western Majestic, while Metropolitan Cathedral is 200 metres away.
 The nearest airport is Benito Juárez Airport, 5 km from Best Western Majestic Hotel.

 Services & facilities